codingforentrepreneurs/Coding-For-Black/parts_list.md

 Parts List
 =========
-A parts list for the Coding for Black tutorial series.
+A parts list for the Coding for Black tutorial series using a BeagleBone Black micro controller.

 #### The List